danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

 ---
-title:  Automating DocC for a Swift Package with GitHub Actions
+title:  How to automate DocC for a Swift Package with GitHub Actions
 date:   2024-03-10 06:00:00 +0000
 tags:   swift